billstclair/elm-jsmaze/Persistence.md

     "2018-03-27T23:29:03"
     "2018-03-27T23:29:03-2"

-A persistent board key is "P:" prepended to the board id:
+A persistent board key is "B:" prepended to the board id:

     "B:2018-03-27T23:29:03"
     "B:2018-03-27T23:29:03-2"